nenslen/chords/README.md

 # Add waveforms together
 Perhaps you want to see what it looks like when 2 chords are added together.
-This example is quite simple just to show you
+This example uses 2 chords with just one note each, to keep things simple.
 ```python
 chord1 = Chord(notes=[Note(frequency=100)])
 chord2 = Chord(notes=[Note(frequency=300)])